closer-evolution/closer/README.md

 repository type to now be used on any repository type.

 ### Releases and Binary Downloads
-From the CLOSER website: http://closer.eeecs.qub.ac.uk/
+From the CLOSER website: [closer.eeecs.qub.ac.uk](https://closer.eeecs.qub.ac.uk/)

+### Documentation
+From the CLOSER github.io: [closer-evolution.github.io/closer](https://closer-evolution.github.io/closer/)

 ### VCS variants supported
-git, svn, cvs
+git, svn, hg (Mercurial)

 ### Project structure explained
 This project is an IntelliJ project.